Stubb Drainage Windmill: History

-Stubb Windmill is one of several drainage windmills which was built between the years 1795 and 1825 by Sir George Berney Brograve.
-It is a tower mill, originally of three stories but later raised to four.
-Its body is of brick, with a cap of corrugated iron.
+Stubb Mill is one of several drainage windmills which was built between the years 1795 and 1825 by Sir George Berney Brograve. built c.
+1808, it is a tower mill, originally of three stories but later raised to four.
 Its purpose was to protect the surrounding marshland from flooding during the winter, allowing the land to be used for grazing.
 Water discharged from Stubb Mill flowed into Meadow Dyke via drains that were also constructed at the time, one of which is called the Commissioners' Drain.
 This work resulted in the loss of three small broads which were called Wigg's, Gag's and Hare Park Broads.